8 Best Phlebotomy Schools in Oregon

 You may find this great, as you want to start working once you graduate, but we have to inform you that better job opportunities and higher salaries are offered to people who have a certificate for Phlebotomy.

-A certificate is proof of quality and skills so it is very attractive to employers, especially if you want to work in a private sector.
+A certificate is proof of quality and skills, so it is very attractive to employers, especially if you want to work in the private sector.

-After the completion of your phlebotomy training, you will need to pass a Phlebotomy certification exam as become a CPT.
+After the completion of your phlebotomy training, you will need to pass a Phlebotomy certification exam to become a CPT.

 Another excellent institution to attend the phlebotomy program is Lane Community College, located in Eugene.